getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 `response` / `input`

 : For breadcrumbs created from HTTP requests.
-This holds the response object (from the fetch api) and the input parameters to the fetch function.
+This holds the response object (from the fetch API) and the input parameters to the fetch function.

 `request` / `response` / `event`